-- 1) Infection Control, in cooperation with Engineering and Safety will make periodic visits to the work site to ensure compliance with the infection control guidelines. - 2) Whenever safe infection control conditions are not met the appropriate contractor will be notified to correct the conditions immediately. - 3) All work will be stopped on a project if a hazardous infection control deficiency exists that would result in patients being put at significant risk. - 4) Water supply lines shall be flushed before placing newly renovated or constructed areas into service.
-Industrial Hygiene tests as noted will assure that water supply lines are safe for use.
+- Infection Control, in cooperation with Engineering and Safety will make periodic visits to the work site to ensure compliance with the infection control guidelines. - 2) Whenever safe infection control conditions are not met the appropriate contractor will be notified to correct the conditions immediately. - 3) All work will be stopped on a project if a hazardous infection control deficiency exists that would result in patients being put at significant risk. - 4) Water supply lines will be flushed before placing newly renovated or constructed areas into service.
+Industrial Hygiene will assure that water supply lines are safe for use based upon test results provided by the Contractor for VA review.